Table of Contents

-Running is generally considered to be one of the most natural movements a person can engage in.
+Running is generally considered to be one of the most common form of exercise.
 Even small children, as soon as they learn to walk, run around the house.
 However, the turning point often occurs when they go to school and running becomes a duty.

 The 60m run or endless running around the school playground destroyed a positive attitude towards this sport for many children, who carry it through into adulthood.
 Subsequently, after getting a job, running seems like an even bigger utopia.